brok3nwir3/WebLearning/Assignments/wk15/wk15_instructions.md

 - You should now have a button that alternates between hiding and revealing the first element in the `myText` array.
 - Save the file, and check if your button is working correctly.

+### Question 2 - Working with Arrays, Pt.2
+  - *HTML*
+- Inside your HTML file, create three new paragraph element within the body.

+- Save the HTML file.
+  - *JavaScript*
+- Create a new JavaScript file, name it `wk15.js`, and open it.

 ## AWS